auyer/rcpassos.me/posts/synchronous-cicd-workflow-response-argocd/index.md

 # ensure argo cli will use the correct namespace
 kubectl config set-context --current --namespace=argocd
-# binds port 80 from argocd service to local port 8080, in background
+# binds port 80 from argocd service to local port 8080, in the background
 kubectl port-forward svc/argocd-server 8080:80 -n argocd & \
 # waits up to 60s for the port to be open, using netcat to check
 timeout 60 sh -c 'until nc -z $0 $1; do sleep 1; done' localhost 8080 &&\